bundlewrap/bundlewrap/docs/content/repo/items.py.md

 	}

 The first item (`item1`, specific attributes have been omitted) depends on a file called `/etc/foo.conf`, while `item2` depends on all APT packages being installed and every item in the foo bundle.

+See [Selectors](../guide/selectors.md) for a complete overview of the ways to specify items here.

 <br>